ms1-learner/cpp-01-en/02_statements_functions_and_errors/02_challenge/README.md

 # Challenge 2

+Create a `main.cpp` file in this directory, and copy this code into it.
 Complete the function declaration and definition to create a recursive function factorial which takes an integer `n` and returns the factorial of `n`.

 ```cpp
 ______ factorial(int n);